itinly

 The Service uses only the cookies and local-storage entries necessary to keep you signed in (for example, OAuth state and your access token).
 We do not use third-party advertising cookies or behavioral-tracking pixels.

-• Revoke access at any time from your Google Account's "Third-party apps with account access" page (myaccount.google.com/permissions).
-Revoking access invalidates the refresh token we hold for you.
+• Revoke access at any timefrom your Google Account's "Third-party apps with account access" page (myaccount.google.com/permissions) or from your Microsoft account's "Apps and services that can access your data" page.
+Revoking access invalidates the refresh tokens we hold for you.

 The Service is not directed to children under 13, and we do not knowingly collect personal information from them.